 Water Series

-Book of Yona Ecology Rain / Bechukotai Troubled Waters
+Immersion Book of Yona Ecology Rain / Bechukotai Troubled Waters

-The Immersion Series is my exploration of the Jewish custom of immersion oneself in water.
+The Immersion Series is my exploration of the Jewish custom of immersing oneself in water, and was started in the late 1990’s when I first started taking up a serious study of Jewish texts.

 The existence of a mikveh is so important in Judaism that an Orthodox community is required to construct a mikveh before building a synagogue.
 If no funds are available, one must sell Torah scrolls to pay for the construction.